Automatic Landmarks Correspondence Detection in Medical Images with an Application to Deformable Image Registration: Materials and Methods

 \subsection{Statistical Testing}

-The statistical testing was done using SPSS.
-We tested the null hypothesis that the $TRE_{after}$ values in the test sets were the same in the following experimental scenarios: DIR without additional guidance, and DIR with additional guidance from five different variants of DCNN-Match.
+The statistical testing was done using IBM SPSS Statistics for Ubuntu (Version 27.0, IBM Corp.
+Released 2020.
+Armonk, NY: IBM Corp)\cite{SPSS}.
+We tested the null hypothesis that the $TRE_{after}$ values in the test sets were the same in the following experimental scenarios: DIR without additional guidance from corresponding landmarks, and DIR with additional guidance from five different variants of DCNN-Match.

 Kolmogorov-Smirnov tests for normality revealed that the $TRE_{after}$ values were not normally distributed in any of the experimental scenarios.
-Therefore, we used the Friedman test to assess the main effect of experimental scenario.
-A total of 11 post-hoc comparisons were performed using Wilcoxon signed-rank test to test statistical difference between pairs of experimental scenarios.
-Five comparisons investigated the effect of additional guidance by comparing $TRE_{after}$ for DIR without additional guidance vs. DIR with additional guidance by one of the DCNN-Match variants.
-Six comparisons compared $TRE_{after}$ values among DIR with additional guidance by different DCNN-Match variants: DCNN-Match Hinge vs DCNN-Match CE, DCNN-Match Hinge vs DCNN-Match Hinge+CE, DCNN-Match CE vs DCNN-Match Hinge+CE, DCNN-Match Hinge+CE vs DCNN-Match Hinge0.1+CE, DCNN-Match Hinge+CE vs DCNN-Match Hinge0.2+CE, and DCNN-Match Hinge0.1+CE vs DCNN-Match Hinge0.2+CE.
-An alpha of 0.05 with Bonferroni correction for 11 multiple comparisons ($0.05/11 \approx 0.005$) was considered significant.
+Therefore, we used the related samples Friedman's two way Analysis of Variance by Ranks test followed by post-hoc pairwise comparisons using Dunn-Bonferroni test \cite{dunn1964multiple}.
+An alpha of 0.05 with Bonferroni correction for multiple comparisons was considered significant.